-Fujifilm X10 versus Panasonic L10
+Fujifilm X10 vs Panasonic L10

-The Fujifilm X10 and the Panasonic Lumix DMC- L10 are two digital cameras that were revealed to the public, respectively, in September 2011 and August 2007.
+The Fujifilm X10 and the Panasonic Lumix DMC- L10 are two digital cameras that were announced, respectively, in September 2011 and August 2007.
 The X10 is a fixed lens compact, while the L10 is a DSLR.
 The cameras are based on a 2/3 (X10) and a Four Thirds (L10) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Panasonic provides 10 MP.
+The Fujifilm has a resolution of 12 megapixels, whereas the Panasonic provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is considerably larger (58 percent) than the Fujifilm X10.
 In this context, it is worth noting that neither the X10 nor the L10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X10 has a lens built in, whereas the L10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the L10 and their specifications in the Four Thirds Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.